kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 // (External Processing).
 When a new LSP object is created, a new ext proc
 // deployment is created.
 InferencePools require at minimum a single InferenceModel to
 // be subscribed to them to accept traffic, any traffic with a model not
-// definied within a InferenceModel will be rejected. type InferencePool struct {
+// defined within an InferenceModel will be rejected. type InferencePool struct {
         metav1.ObjectMeta
         metav1.TypeMeta